Gennady Timchenko: Wealth

 According to Forbes magazine, Timchenko is one of the wealthiest people in Russia and the world:

 According to the Russian publication RBC, in 2012 Timchenko's worth was estimated at $24.61bn.

 In addition to business assets, Timchenko, according to media reports, also owns a property in Geneva, Switzerland, which consists of just over 1 ha of land, an internal area of 341m².
 According to the Land Registry Office of Geneva, the purchase price of the property was SFR 8.4m (at the time of purchase in 2001 – about US$11m).
 He purchased the yacht Lena for $18 million in 2009.

 His income, according to the Finnish tax authorities, increased tenfold from 1999 to 2001.
 In 2001, he declared an income of EUR 4.9m.
 Because of his high taxes, Timchenko moved to Switzerland in 2002.

 In June 2022, Forbes estimated his net worth at $23.1 billion, making him the 64th richest individual in the world.

 Investigation

 In November 2014, The Wall Street Journal reported that the US Attorney's Office for the Eastern District of New York is examining allegations about transactions in which Gunvor Group bought oil from Russia's OAO Rosneft and sold it to third parties through the US financial system, which could have been illegal.
 Gunvor released a statement on 6 November denying any crime.

-Sport business

-In July 2013, together with the brothers Arkady Rotenberg and Boris Rotenberg, Timchenko established Arena Events Oy, which bought 100% of Helsinki's Hartwall Areena.
-They also bought a stake in Jokerit, the six-time national champion of the Finnish top-level ice hockey league Liiga.
-Consequently, Jokerit transferred to the Kontinental Hockey League for the 2014–15 season and they play in the Western Conference in Bobrov division.
-They also own the large sport hall Hartwall Areena in Helsinki.